Ab & Core Exercises

 There are four main muscles in your abs - rectus abdominis, external obliques, internal obliques and transverse abdominis.
 The following exercises target them all, leading to improvements in your core strength, stability and posture.

 When it comes to getting a flat stomach, working the transverse abdominis is the most important.
-These muscles pull in the abs to the spine, creating a stronger core, slimmer waist and also help with improving posture and relieving lumbar pain.
+While visible abs requires a low body fat and is unlikely to be achieved through exercise alone, these muscles pull in the abs to the spine, creating a stronger core, and slimmer waist.
+They also help with improving posture and relieving lumbar pain.

 Your core muscles have a huge impact on your balance and stability, by building strength here you will be creating an even balance throughout your body.
 When you have a weak core, strength from other muscles gets used instead to compensate, which in turn could lead to injury.
 By choosing the correct core exercises you will not only be blasting those abs but also strengthening and engaging your pelvis, lower back and hips.Claudia Dawe